ikenox/ikenox.github.io/src/pages/2019-01-25-getting-started-ideavim/index.md

 The advantages in each of IntelliJ and Vim are as follows, I think.

 - **IntelliJ**: Very powerful code completeion, code navigation, refactoring, and so on with easy and simple settings.
-- **Vim**: Very various and efficient operations as Text Editor.
-An concept of mode(normal/insert/visual) and keymap.
+- **Vim**: Very various and efficient operations as a text editor.
+A concept of the mode(normal/insert/visual).

 So, **IntelliJ with Vim-like operation can take both of these advantages**.
 IdeaVim supports many Vim features.